ChubieMirembe/RTG/Lab_Book.md

 **Reflection:**
 When compiled my initial attempt to render the cube's edges as lines, I encountered an issue where the lines on one face was not visible.
-After some investigation, I realized that the problem was due
+After some investigation, I realized that the problem was due to me not pointing to the correct indices.

 ### EXERCISE 7: TRIANGLE STRIPS
 #### Goal: Render the cube using the VK_PRIMITIVE_TOPOLOGY_TRIANGLE_STRIP topology.